wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-construction/message-sequence.md

 ## How WSO2 Micro Integrator implements the EIP

-When the sent request is large, the Micro Integrator by default breaks it into smaller chunks.
-In order to maintain the consistency of the message, each chunk is then mapped with a sequence identity number so that its sequential order is not lost.
+When a large request is sent, the Micro Integrator, by default breaks it into smaller chunks.
+To maintain the consistency of the message, each chunk is then mapped with a sequence identifier number to preserve its sequential order.